Log in with RealMe

 A diagram of an open-plan office, shaded green on top to represent space for quiet, individual work, and red on the bottom to represent space for team work.

-The area shaded green in the diagram above indicates office space for quiet, focused individual work.
+The area shaded green in the 3D plan above indicates office space for quiet, focused individual work.
 The area shaded red indicates space for active, collaborative team work.

 Layout guidelines